ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/FOUR_FUNDAMENTAL_SUBSPACES.md

 Note on `constraints`

 - there exist n constraints from n rows of A
-- each constraint depends on d coefficients contributed by the cols of A
+- each constraint depends on d scaling factors contributed by the cols of A
 - `constraint` on x = `equations governing` x (the use of (input/scaling factor) x)
 - each row represents a linear equation that x must satisfy for Ax = b to hold
 - the row space represents the collection of all such constraints